Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Numerics

 For solving the least-squares problems in each step of the HiHTP-algorithm, we apply a conjugated gradient algorithm, which we stop once the $\ell_2$-residual is smaller than 1e-4, or $100$ iterations have passed.
 This is justified since in the regime of HiRIP, the restricted least squares problems are expected to be well-conditioned.

 \paragraph{Experimental setup} In all of the experiments, we choose $A=\id$ and in particular $m=n$. $Q=U$ is chosen as a properly renormalized standard Gaussian matrix.
 We try to solve the blind deconvolution problem for different values of $s, \sigma $ and $\mu$.

-In our first set of experiments, the values of the sparsity parameters range $\sigma =5,10,15$ and $s = 1, 2, \dots, 7$.
-We test three values for $n$ ($n=50$,$n=170$ and $n=350$) and let $\mu$ be $10,20, \dots, 250$.
-For each quadruple $(n,\mu,s,\sigma)$: we draw $100$ sparse instances of $b$ and $h$ by choosing a sparse support uniformly at random and filling the non-zero entries with independent normally distributed values; we `measure' them with $\calH$, and try to recover it with the HiHTP algorithm.
+The values of the sparsity parameters range $\sigma =5,10,15$ and $s = 1, 2, \dots, 7$.
+We test three values for $n$ ($n=50$, $n=170$ and $n=350$) and let $\mu$ be $10,20, \dots, 250$.
+For each quadruple $(n,\mu,s,\sigma)$ we draw $100$ sparse instances of $b$ and $h$ by choosing a sparse support uniformly at random and filling the non-zero entries with independent normally distributed values; we `measure' them with $\calH$, and try to recover it with the HiHTP algorithm.
 We halt the algorithm once the difference in Frobenius norm of consecutive approximations drops below 1e-6 or after $25$ iterations.
 We then solve the final restricted least squares problem with a lower residual tolerance (1e-6.5).
 A success is declared when the final relative error between the approximation and the original value for $h \otimes b$ in Frobenius norm is smaller than 1e-6.
 The results are depicted in Figure \ref{fig:recprobs}.

-By a simple visual inspection, we see that the number of measurements needed for successful recovery scales linearly with $s$ across all sparsities and values for $n$.
+\paragraph{Results} By a simple visual inspection, we see that the number of measurements needed for successful recovery seem to scale linearly with $s$ across all sparsities and values for $n$.
 We furthermore see that the dependence on $n$ is relatively mild.

-To go further, we do a logistic regression of the empirical distributions against the values of for $a=1$ and $a=2$ (we use the \texttt{sklearn}-package to do so).
-For each value of $a$, we manually tune the value $C_a>0$ to obtain the best fit.
-Indeed, the data fits much better to $\lambda_1$ than to $\lambda_{2}$ -- the logistic loss for the former is $0.217$, and $0.40$ for the latter.
-A plot of the empirical probabilites against the values of $\lambda_a$, together with the logistic fit, for the two values of $a$ are shown in Figure \ref{fig:simple_fit}.

-We repeat the last experiment for $n=50$, and both $\sigma$ and $s$ ranging between $3$ and $7$, performing $500$ experiments per data point.
-Now, the data even more points to $a=1$ being the correct model - the logistic loss for $a=1$ is now $0.148$ for the best $C_a$-value, whereas it is $0.27$ for $a=2$.
-The empirical success probabilitites and the fitted logistic curve are plotted against $\lambda_a$ in Figure \ref{fig:extended_fit}.

-We conclude that our experiments clearly suggest that the $s^{2}$-scaling is not reflective of the empirical performance of the HiHTP algorithm.
+Hence, the results suggest that the $\log(s)$-terms in our complexity bounds are proof artefacts.

+Although not crucial -- $s\sigma$ will for most parameter values be the dominating term in our bound anyhow -- let us also try to test the hypothesis that some terms of our sample complexity bound are spurious a bit more thoroughly.
+For a tuple of integers $a= (a_0,a_1,a_2)$ and constant $C>0$, let us define the parameter